AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Building Evaluation Metrics
 ---------------------------

-ABL-Package provides two basic metrics, namely ``SymbolAccuracy`` and ``ReasoningMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the ``logic_forward`` results, respectively.
+ABL Kit provides two basic metrics, namely ``SymbolAccuracy`` and ``ReasoningMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the ``logic_forward`` results, respectively.

 .. code:: python